Fabrizio Lai

 Fabrizio Lai (born 14 December 1978 in Rho) is a Grand Prix motorcycle road racer from Italy.
 He currently competes in the CIV Superbike Championship, aboard a MV Agusta F4.

 Career

-He won the European Championship twice in succession in 1996 and 1997 while still a teenager, before winning the Italian championship in 2002.
+Lai won the European Championship twice in succession in 1996 and 1997 while still a teenager, before winning the Italian championship in 2002.
 He has competed in the 125 cc World Championship since 2001, first as a wild card rider, and full-time since the 2003 season on a Malaguti.
 Lai achieved his first podium finish during the 2004 season as runner-up at Motegi on a Gilera, He finished 6th overall in 2005 and 11th in 2006 as a Honda rider.
 For 2007, he switched to the Campetella Racing Aprilia team.